We're an affiliate

 Believe it or not, a happy cat loves using the litter box.
 They feel contentment and pride once they have used their litter box, unlike untrained cats.
 With a contented cat’s confidence in using a litter box, it is essential to clean it regularly.

-I may have mentioned that a Venus Cat Trap is always not guaranteed, depending on the other body language; this position shows that they are happy to be petted and be given belly rubs.
+A cat exposing their belly shows that they are happy to be petted and given belly rubs.
 Always remember the other visual cues before approaching your cat in a belly-up pose.

 15. Tail Position

-I have previously mentioned how to understand our cat’s tail language.
-If a cat is walking or standing with the tail in an upright position with a slightly bent tip, they are happy and relaxed.
+If a cat is walking or standing with their tail in an upright position with a slightly bent tip, it indicates that they are happy and relaxed.

 How to Keep Your Cat Happy

-Now that we have found out the signs that our cats are happy, how can we keep it that way?
+Now that we have found out the signs that our cats are happy, how can we keep them that way?

 1. Provide them with a variety of cat toys to keep them amused

-Having a toy that your cat can play with and scratch satisfies their primal need to hunt.
+Having toys that your cat can play with and scratch satisfies their primal need to hunt.
 This will keep their minds engaged and give them satisfaction.
-It is advisable also to get a scratch post, to help them have healthy claws.

-2. Give them some time outside your house
+2. Give them some time outside the house

-Cats are curious animals, and after some time, the interiors of your home may bore them—some cats like going out of their usual territory and start exploring the outside world.
+Cats are curious animals, and after some time, the interior of your home may bore them.
+Some cats enjoy going outside of their usual territory and exploring the outside world.

-Bring them out in your garden for them to experience other surroundings.
-Make sure that you keep an eye on them because they might get out of your vicinity.
+Take them out to your garden so they can experience different surroundings.
+Make sure to keep an eye on them, as they might wander off.

 3. Buy them the best cat beds for the best sleep of their life

-You may offer them a hammock or a castle-like cat house for sleeping.
-Cats generally need 10 to 15 hours of sleep a day and love to curl up anywhere, from a sunny spot, in a random box, or even on your laundry pile.
+Offer them a hammock or a castle-like cat house for sleeping.
+Cats generally need 10 to 15 hours of sleep a day and love to curl up anywhere, from a sunny spot to a random box or even on your laundry pile.

-4. Give them healthy food and plenty of clean water
+4. Provide them with healthy food and plenty of clean water

 Avoid feeding cats food meant for humans, as many spices and additives are dangerous to them.
-Cow’s milk, for example, sounds like a cat’s favorite drink, but cats cannot adequately digest it.
+Cow’s milk, for example, may sound like a cat’s favorite drink, but cats cannot adequately digest it.

-Get them a water fountain, cats prefer running water.
+Consider getting them a water fountain, as cats prefer running water.

-5. Give them tender, loving care that they deserve
+5. Give them the tender, loving care they deserve

-Show it by how we interact with our cats and how we respond to them.
+Show your love and care through how you interact with your cats and how you respond to them.
 A cat will stay happy with an ethical and responsible cat parent.

 We hope that this article has helped you to find out the signs of a happy cat.
 What makes your cat the happiest?
 Comment down below!